- Chart

 Strengths

-- Market leadership in TAVR with a strong brand reputation.
+- Market leadership in TAVR.

-- Established global sales and distribution network.
+- Established global distribution and sales network.

 Weaknesses